sigp/opcode-purity/README.md

 This document assumes that detecting the purity of a contract is going to be performed on the contracts bytecode.
 This is more accurate than performing the action on source code because it eliminates any quirks which may be introduced during compilation.
-This also has the benefit that a contract may go and retrieve the bytecode of another contract and iterate through it, allowing the verification process to take process completely on-chain.
+This also has the benefit of allowing on-chain verification of one contract by another as a contract may go and retrieve the bytecode of another contract and iterate through it inside the EVM.

 The process of determining the purity of some bytecode will generally involve starting at the first byte (which must be an opcode), attempting to match it